KurtSanders/STAmbientWeather/README.md

 #### Filtering/Suppressing Selected Weather Alerts

 One can filter/suppress selected Weather Alerts from the Ambient Weather Station's preferences options menu by selecting one or more of the listed [Nation Weather Services' Product Identifiers](https://forecast.weather.gov/product_types.php).
-The default option (nothing selected) allows all Weather Alerts to be reported for the zipcode entered.
+The default option (nothing selected) allows all Weather Alerts to be reported for the Zipcode or lat/long coordinates entered.

 ### Requirements: